LukeZGD/p0insettia-plus/README.md

 # p0insettia
 A tool for [(semi-){un-(tethered jailbreak)}] of iOS 10.3.4 ~~32-bit devices~~ iPhone 5 with checkm8 BootROM exploit.

+For with Linux builds and compiled payloads including untether (requires iOS 7 SHSH blobs).
+Only tested semi-tether and untether on iPhone5,2 with 7.1.1 (11D201) blobs.

 ## Note
 - All at your own risk!
 - The package used for this jailbreak can be obtained via Cydia from the following repository.